Ligamer24/Ligamer24/README.md

 - 👋 Hi, I’m @Ligamer24
 - 👀 I’m interested in learning all types on the programming world!
-- 🌱 I’m currently learning Javascript, HTML, CSS and Python.
+- 🌱 I’m currently learning TypeScript, Tailwind using NextJs.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 - I love penguins!

 <!---